ksoclabs/guard-action/README.md

 | KSOC-K8S-HOST-PID               | Host PID flag set to true in container(s)                      | low      |
 | KSOC-K8S-IMAGE-LATEST           | Container(s) image tag is set to latest                        | low      |
 | KSOC-K8S-RUN-AS-HIGH-UID        | Container(s) not running with a high UID                       | low      |

+## Contributing

+Guard Action is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for details.